SuperNEMO-DBD/cadfael-deployment/README.md

 $ TOBECHECKED
 ```

+Note that these are not the *complete* list
+of packages required, simply the additional set needed to be installed on top
+of a base install.
+Yum will pull in all needed dependencies.
 Note that `HEP_OSlibs*` rpms are provided by repos at CERN, so this needs to
 be added in your `yum` configuration (TODO Docs).